 Among its initial discoveries was finding high concentrations of magnesium and calcium on Mercury’s night side, identifying a significant northward offset of Mercury’s magnetic field from the planet’s center, finding large amounts of water in Mercury’s exosphere, and revealing evidence of past volcanic activity on the surface.

-During its first extended mission that the spacecraft found evidence of water ice at Mercury’s poles, frozen at locations that never see the sunlight (made possible by the fact that the tilt of Mercury’s rotational axis is almost zero.)
+During its first extended mission, the spacecraft found evidence of water ice at Mercury’s poles, frozen at locations that never see the sunlight (made possible by the fact that the tilt of Mercury’s rotational axis is almost zero.)

-Here is the summary of the key events of Messenger space probe.
+Here is the summary of the key events of the Messenger space probe.

-With this we complete an overview of the Messenger space probe.
-In our next article we will be coming with an exciting topic, which all space enthusiasts are interested in.
+With this, we complete an overview of the Messenger space probe.
+In our next article, we will be coming up with an exciting topic, which all space enthusiasts are interested in.
 Any guesses?

 - Image Credits: NASA